awsdocs/aws-step-functions-developer-guide/doc_source/input-output-inputpath-params.md

-# `InputPath` and `Parameters`<a name="input-output-inputpath-params"></a>
+# InputPath and Parameters<a name="input-output-inputpath-params"></a>

-Both `InputPath` and `Parameters` provide a way to manipulate JSON as it moves through your workflow\. `InputPath` can limit the input that is passed by filtering the JSON using a path \(see, [Paths](amazon-states-language-input-output-processing.md#amazon-states-language-paths)\)\. `Parameters` allow you to pass a collection of key\-value pairs, where the values are either static values that you define in your state machine definition, or that are selected from the input using a path\.
+Both `InputPath` and `Parameters` provide a way to manipulate JSON as it moves through your workflow\. `InputPath` can limit the input that is passed by filtering the JSON notation by using a path \(see, [Paths](amazon-states-language-input-output-processing.md#amazon-states-language-paths)\)\. `Parameters` enable you to pass a collection of key\-value pairs, where the values are either static values that you define in your state machine definition, or that are selected from the input using a path\.

 AWS Step Functions applies `InputPath` first, and then `Parameters`\.
 You can first filter your raw input to a selection you want using `InputPath`, and then apply `Parameters` to manipulate that input further, or add new values\.

-## `InputPath`<a name="input-output-inputpath"></a>
+## InputPath<a name="input-output-inputpath"></a>

 Use `InputPath` to select a portion of the state input\.

-For instance, if input to your state includes the following:
+For example, if input to your state includes the following:

 ```
 {